discom4rt/prender/README.md

 ## Caveats
  * The X-Frame-Options header stops some sites from being loaded in iframes to prevent certain attacks.
 Unfortunately, this cripples Prender's functionality pretty thoroughly.
 Why do things have to be so secure!?
  * The MouseMotion library that Prender depends on is a little rough and may not pick up the direction of your mouse accurately.

+## Future Considerations
+ * Increase responsiveness of loading
+ * Use a more than one frame to render some of the links that fall on the cursor line